Physconia rossica: Taxonomy

 The lichen was formally described as a new species in 2008 by Gennadii Urbanavichus.
 The type specimen was collected near the village Nazinovo in the Nazhinovskaya Shida River valley (Ishimbayevo district, Southern Ural) at an altitude of 223 m.
 There the lichen was found growing on mosses and soil over rocks at the base of a steep south slope consisting of calcareous rock outcrops.

 Molecular phylogenetic analysis suggests that P. rossica forms a monophyletic group in genus Physconia, sister to a group containing P. elegantula, P. perisidiosa, and P. venusta.

 Description

-Physconia rossica has an greyish-brown to brown, orbicular to irregular thallus measuring 2 to 4 cm in diameter that is fairly loosely attached to its substratum.
+Physconia rossica has a greyish-brown to brown, orbicular to irregular thallus measuring 2 to 4 cm in diameter that is fairly loosely attached to its substratum.
 The individuals lobes comprising the thallus are long and narrow, measuring 0.7–1.2 mm wide.
 The thallus surface is pruinose and covered with soredia.
 The medulla is white.
 The thallus undersurface is whitish to pale brown.
 The few rhizines on the underside are whitish to pale brown and feature branching that is either simple (i.e., unbranched) to fasciculate (arranged in bundles).
 All results of standard chemical spot tests are negative.
 Apothecia are rare; if present, they are 1–2 mm in diameter.
 The ascospores measure 26.5–30 by 11.7–13.3 μm.